FossMec/Awesome-GSoC-List/README.md

 - [GSoC 2019 preparation Guide](https://www.youtube.com/watch?v=zT11Mhgqiek) - Check out this amazing video from Supragya
 Raj who is also a GSoCer and has also made other amazing [videos related to GSoC](https://www.youtube.com/channel/UC9S1O55MD9kzL5wRDFL_o5A)

+Before winding up.
+It's always good to note that GSoC is just an opportunity to prove your Software development skill.
+There are other opportunities as well in Open source world.
+Check out Tapasweni Pathak list of [Open source internships](https://github.com/tapaswenipathak/Open-Source-Internships)

 ### Contributing
-If you want to contribute Please contact page maintainer: Kurian Benoy [email](kurian.bkk@gmail.com)
+If you want to contribute.Please contact page maintainer: Kurian Benoy [email](kurian.bkk@gmail.com) or open an issue